Visual Instructions Editor

 Hovering over Card

-Hovering over the token card will highlight in the instructions where the token is inserted.
+Highlights where in the instructions the token is inserted.

 Top Menu Bar